Documentation, Reference Materials and Tutorials for WPForms

 When using column classes there are a few things to note:

-- Columns will display when viewing the form on your site.
+- Columns will display when viewing the form on the frontend of your site.
 The columns do not apply inside the form builder; however, that is something on our radar for the future.

 - The first element in each row needs to have the